nunegabriel/Todo-list/README.md

-# Webpack-boilerplate
+# SIMPLE TODO LIST

-> This is a project was created to demonstrate how webpack can be setup in a project
+> This is a project todo app.

 ## Built With